xrgarcia/alphavantage_api_client/README.md

 ### Retry and Cache

 A free account only allows so many calls per min.
-You can configure the client to use a simple cache and retry your call if it detects your limit has been reached.
+You can configure the client to use a simple cache and retry if it detects your limit has been reached.
 This way you can get the most out of your free tier :-)
 ```
 from alphavantage_api_client import AlphavantageClient